 Louvers are typically mounted into ventilation openings on the side of your building.
 From there, they provide inlets and outlets for your HVAC system while protecting the interior from unwanted elements like rainfall.
 The frame of the louver can sit flush with the wall, recessed within the opening, or protruding from the opening like a telescope.
 Whichever way you install it, there are optional parts available for the louver’s frame.

 Flanges are metal sheets installed along the perimeter of the louver, either on the face side or rear side.
 Flanges cover the seams created between the louver’s body and the edges of the opening.
 A flange frame is any louver frame with flanges installed.
 You can add flanges to the head, sill, jambs, or on all sides of the louver.
 Add a finish to the flanges to match the louver or pick a contrasting color to make the louver stand out.
 Flange frames are an aesthetic accessory that creates a seamless look between the louver and the wall receiving it.
+Learn more about flange frames with a short read from the MCDLG Condenser: Flange Frames and Seamless Design.
 Consider adding flanges to your louver’s frame.

 Flange frames extend past the louver face to cover the seams created by the opening.
 Flanges can be added to sills, heads, or jambs.